Potpourri (The Thad Jones/Mel Lewis Orchestra album)

 Potpourri is a 1974 big band jazz album recorded by the Thad Jones/Mel Lewis Jazz Orchestra and released on the Philadelphia International Records label.
-The album was nominated for a 1975 Grammy Award in the category, "Best Jazz Performance - Big Band" and Thad Jones' arrangement of "Living for the City" was also nominated in the Best Instrumental Arrangement category that same year.
+The album was nominated for a 1975 Grammy Award in the category, "Best Jazz Performance - Big Band" and Thad Jones' arrangement of "Living for the City"by Stevie Wonder was also nominated in the Best Instrumental Arrangement category that same year.